An Easy And Effective Beginner's Guide To DIY Grout Cleaning

 Step #4: Rinse Thoroughly

 After the scrubbing is done, the last thing to do is rinse the cleaner off!
 The most thorough way to do this is by splashing mugs of water against the surface; however, this method is only practical in a bathroom setting.
 For a kitchen floor, use a wet flat mop to remove the cleaner.
-Be sure to go over the grout lines a couple of times so that there is no trace of the cleaner afterward.
+Be sure to go over the grout lines a couple of times so that there is no trace of the cleaner afterwards.

 While the steps are simple, grout cleaning can be a tedious process for most homeowners.
 Therefore, keeping grout lines clean for longer periods is a great way to steer clear of this task for a couple of months!